How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 It may not happen next week, but you can have a direct hand in shaping infrastructure decisions nearby.

-I’m from a small town in Vermont where the “elected officials” are often the moms of kids I went to high school with, or kids I tutored, or that guy who owns a local business, or somebody else only one degree away from me.
+I’m from a small town in Vermont where the “elected officials” are often the moms of kids I went to high school with.
+It’s where the Front Porch Forum is 50% names I recognize.

 Here are some simple ways to get involved.